-The Pufendorf Institute for Advanced Studies was established to give researchers at Lund University the opportunity to develop working methods in which researchers from different disciplines collaborate within a scientific problem area.
-A Theme is therefore to revolve around a current research issue, which can only be solved through knowledge from several disciplines in collaboration.
+The objective of the Pufendorf IAS is to give researchers at Lund University the opportunity to develop working methods in which researchers from different disciplines collaborate within a scientific problem area.
+A Theme is therefore to be formed around a current research issue which, for its’ solution, requires knowledge from several disciplines in collaboration.

-A Theme usually requires the participation of 8–10 researchers from three or more faculties at the University.
-The number of participating disciplines is not set in stone; the essential thing is that the Theme combines the skills needed to successfully address the targeted issue.
-The collective knowledge of the members must be sufficient to allow them to work on the chosen issue.
-As the institute is primarily intended for Lund University employees, the Theme may need to strengthen its knowledge within certain sub-areas with the help of external researchers.
+In general, a Theme calls for the participation of 8–10 researchers from several faculties at the University.
+The number of participating disciplines is not fixed; imperative is that the Theme combines the skills needed to successfully address the problem area described.
+Collectively, the members must have sufficient knowledge to work on their chosen research issue.
+As the institute is primarily intended for Lund University employees, it may follow that the Theme needs to strengthen its’ expertise within certain sub-areas with the assistance of external researchers.
 The institute offers various opportunities for such exchange.

-The Theme is to be innovative in nature and can therefore be at a stage where it does not yet qualify for actual research funding.
-However, the Theme must have a clear objective for the work to be performed during its year at the Pufendorf IAS.
-A successful Theme requires a well-composed combination of researchers with knowledge that contributes to the research area.
-It also requires commitment and active participation from its members.
+The Theme should be innovative in nature and may therefore find itself at a stage where it does not yet qualify for downright research funding.
+The Theme must however have a clear objective for the work to be carried out during the year at the Pufendorf IAS.
+A successful Theme requires a well-composed combination of researchers with knowledge contributing to the research area.
+It also requires commitment and active participation from its’ members.

-A clear objective does not mean delivering research findings that are eligible for publication during the Theme period; instead, the Theme objectives usually pave the way for further work in the field.
-The Themes at the institute have often resulted in research applications, conferences, publications, research communication, networks or centres.
+A clear objective does not mean having to deliver research findings eligible for publication during the Theme period, but to have objectives paving the way for further work within the field.
+Themes at the institute commonly result in research applications, conferences, publications, research communication, networks or centres.